Persuading The Bank To Lend You Some Money

 If you want to limit the potential liability to yourself, or if you don’t have enough equity in your house to remortgage, and you need more than 10k for the business, you’ll probably want to get the business to borrow the money.

-Here are some tips to help you get the bank to lend you money:
+Some tips to help you persuade the bank to lend you money:

-- Banks like you if you’ve been going for a few years, and you have been producing profits for a while.
-Their rule of thumb is that they’ll lend you three times your net profit, plus the director’s drawings.
+- Banks like you if your business has been going for a few years, and you have been producing profits for a while.
+Their rule of thumb is that they’ll lend you three times your net profit, plus the director’s drawings plus any pension payments you’ve been making.

 - Banks prefer it if you’re buying things.
 They would prefer you to borrow to buy a new truck than a website, even if the website is going to generate lots of new business for you.
 Old fashioned and ludicrous, but that’s the way it works.